mralamdari/Machine_Learning_Projects/README.md

 Like binary classification and digit recognition.

-And It can be a
+And It can be a good brief